Keipara/Keipara/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on completing a coding bootcamp- App Academy!
-- 🌱 I’m currently learning css/html
+- 🌱 I’m currently learning event listeners
-- m looking to collaborate on ...
+- 👯 looking to collaborate on ...
 <!--
 **Keipara/Keipara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.